Missed Coursework Policy

 Complete the Notification of Absence (Petition for Relief of Missed Course Work) form.
 Submit it, with any required supporting documentation (outlined below), to the Student Experience – Academic Office (DSB-112) within five business days of the missed course work.
-Students should meet with a medical professional at the earliest possible date, normally on or before the date of the missed work and must submit a Student Health Certificate with their Notification of Absence form.
+For absences related to illness or medical reasons, students should meet with a medical professional at the earliest possible date of the missed work, normally on or before the date of the missed final examination, but no more than two days after and must submit a Student Health Certificate with their Notification of Absence form.

-Students who have been approved for the “extended MSAF” as described above, and subsequently require the use of the “regular MSAF” will have to submit a Notification of Absence to the Student Experience – Academic Office in order to access the system.
-In this case the Notification of Absence does not require any additional documentation be submitted.
-Only that the missed coursework is worth 24% or less and this is the only “regular MSAF” submission for the term.
+Students who have been approved for the “extended MSAF” as described above, and subsequently require the use of the “regular self-submitted MSAF” will have to submit a Notification of Absence or email the Student Experience – Academic Office in order to have their self-submitted MSAF entered.
+In this case, the Notification of Absence does not require any additional documentation be submitted.
+Only that the missed coursework is worth 24% or less and this is the only “regular self-submitted MSAF” submission for the term.